Ermal Frasheri joined the Center for International Development's Growth Lab as a Research Fellow in 2014.

 Ermal has taught at Harvard in various roles since 2006 in the fields of political and social theories, European integration and EU law, democracy, international institutions, and sociology.
 He was awarded a teaching excellence award by Harvard, and was appointed a Byse Fellow at Harvard Law School (fall 207) where he taught a series of workshops on Law and Development.
 He has also taught International Law at Babson College, and European Union law at New England Law – Boston.
-Currently, Ermal teaches a course on Law and Corruption at the University of Denver, Sturm College of Law.
+Currently, Ermal teaches courses on Law and Corruption, and International Law and Migration at the Sturm College of Law, University of Denver.

 |Current Research/Projects||Areas of Expertise|

 |Institutional Strengthening/Economic Diversification in Albania||Law and Economic Development|